mariamihai/sma-overview/README.md

 #### Obtain all licenses
 Calling the service to obtain all licenses based on the organization id.

-Pagination is not implemented currently.
+Pagination currently is not implemented.

  * __URI:__ _v1/organizations/:organizationId/licenses/_
  * __Method:__ _GET_